The 'Close, But No Cigar' Origin Story Makes a Lot of Sense

 The phrase comes from the world of carnival barkers.
 HowStuffWorks

-Cigars don't just emit acrid smoke that seem to latch onto your clothes — they've also spawned some similarly sticky idioms in the English language.
-For example, there's, "What we need is a good five-cent cigar," as in a reference to a sensibly affordable item, as opposed to something overpriced.
+Cigars don't just emit acrid smoke that seems to latch onto your clothes; they've also spawned some similarly sticky idioms in the English language.
+For example, there's, "What we need is a good five-cent cigar," a reference to a sensibly affordable item as opposed to something overpriced.

 Advertisement

-This phrase is most often used when someone is nearly — but not quite — successful at something.
+You might hear "close but no cigar" when someone is nearly — but not quite — successful at something.
 A football player drops an easy catch.
 A desperate commuter runs but misses her bus pulling away from the bus stop.
-A math student doesn't catch a critical detail and screws up his whole equation.
+A math student doesn't catch a critical detail and screws up the whole equation.

 They're all situations worthy of "close, but no cigar."

-Turns out, cigars were once used as prizes for carnival games in the United States in the early 20th century.
-These games of skill or chance were often exasperatingly difficult, and most people failed to win a prize — as an example, think of the smaller-than-regulation basketball hoops at many county fairs that seem to spit out every ball thrown their way.
+Turns out, cigars were once prizes for carnival games in the United States in the early 20th century.
+These games of skill or chance were often exasperatingly difficult, and most people failed to win a prize.
+As an example, think of the smaller-than-regulation basketball hoops at many city fairs that seem to spit out every ball thrown their way.

 After each participant failed, the carnival barker would shout, "Close, but no cigar!"